graffen/DicewarePassphraseGenerator/README.md

 DicewarePassphraseGenerator
 ===========================

-A simple passpharse generator that uses the Diceware method and the Beale word list.
+A simple passphrase generator that uses the Diceware method and the Beale word list.